 Continuing professional training for in-service officers that is intended to meet the new legislative mandated training requirements.
 This section deals with arrest and control techniques in the areas of carotid holds, take down and arrest procedures, handcuffing, etc. Lecture.
-Credit/no credit only.
+Pass/no pass only.
 One-week course.